Children's Hospital is part of the UPMC family.

 Simply select a category and then browse the studies within the category to review brief descriptions and requirements.
 Or if you are looking for a study dealing with a specific condition, please use the search tool at the top of this page.
 Be sure to include the word "study" along with the name of the condition.
 Physicians or parents/guardians of pediatric patients who might be eligible are encouraged to inquire about enrollment.
 Contact information is listed at the end of each study.

-Children’s Hospital of Pittsburgh of UPMC is one of only 21 hospitals qualified to be part of the Children’s Oncology Group’s elite Phase I/Pilot Research Consortium.
+UPMC Children’s Hospital of Pittsburgh is one of only 21 hospitals qualified to be part of the Children’s Oncology Group’s elite Phase I/Pilot Research Consortium.

 Phase I drug studies are the most experimental in nature, and therefore are conducted with the smallest groups of volunteers.
 They are initiated after drugs have passed animal and cell studies, and are offered to those children for whom standard care and other clinical studies have already failed.
 Although Phase I experimental therapeutics present hope for such situations, as with any experimental treatment, there are no guarantees.